ml6team/fondant/docs/guides/build_a_simple_pipeline.md

 ### First component to load the dataset

 For every pipeline, the initial step is data initialization.
 In our case, we aim to load the dataset into our pipeline base from HuggingFace.
 Fortunately, there is already a generic component available called `load_from_hub`.
 This component is categorised as a generic component because the structure of the datasets we load from HuggingFace can vary from one dataset to another.
-While we can leverage the implemented business logic of the component, we must customise the ComponentSpec.
+While we can leverage the implemented business logic of the component, we must customise the component spec.
 This customization is necessary to inform the component about the specific columns it will produce.
 To utilise this component, it's time to create your first component spec.
 Create a folder `component/load_from_hub` and create a `fondant_component.yaml` with the following content: